kentlizardo/cs-423-a2/README.txt

 In order to build this project you must have Visual Studio Build Tools and the .NET SDK installed on your machine.

+Make sure you are in the `PDollar Tool` directory and not the repository folder.

 Makefile commands and descriptions
 ```
-make - Builds the application executable into
+make - Builds the application executable into `\PDollar\bin\Release\net8.0`
 make clean - Cleans build files and ext_gestures.txt
 ```